 - A short summary of the call

-- A link to the full call detail in your dashboard
+- A link to the full details in your dashboard

 When notifications are sent

-For calls that generate a lead (Quote Requests and Appointments), the notification is sent after the lead is fully created so the link in the notification takes you directly to the lead.
+For calls that generate a lead, the notification is sent after the lead is created so the link takes you directly to it.

 Managing notification contacts

-- Edit — Update the email, phone number, or label.
+- Edit — Update the email, phone number, label, or call-type filters.

 - Delete — Remove the contact entirely.